 Courtney is a prudent listener and clear communicator with an empathetic, culturally sensitive and nonjudgmental approach to working with all persons.
 She has clinical experience as a therapist in an outpatient community mental health program and works with adolescents (13 years old plus) and adults.

 Courtney specializes in working with clients who struggle with depression, anxiety, chronic illness, grief and loss, low self-esteem and trauma.
+She is also LGBTQIA+ aware and confirming.
 Courtney’s therapy approach is based primarily in Client-Centered, Cognitive Behavioral Therapy, with inclusions of motivational interviewing and narrative therapy techniques.
 When appropriate, she loves to incorporate creative interventions such as art, video games, film and humor.

 Courtney attended New York University for her undergraduate degrees in both Cinema Studies and Psychology.
 Three years later, she attended University of Texas at Austin to earn her master’s degree in Science and Social Work.